Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/array.rst

 The Array modifier creates an array of copies of the base object, with each copy being offset from the previous one in any of a number of possible ways.
-Vertices in adjacent copies can be merged if they are nearby, allowing smooth :doc:`subsurf </modeling/modifiers/generate/subsurf>` frameworks to be generated.
+Vertices in adjacent copies can be merged if they are nearby, allowing smooth :doc:`Subdivision Surface </modeling/modifiers/generate/subsurf>` frameworks to be generated.

 This modifier can be useful when combined with tileable meshes for quickly developing large scenes.
 It is also useful for creating complex repetitive shapes.